-Even Anton LaVey wrote in his Satanic Bible that: “There is no difference between ‘White’ and ‘Black’ magic, except in the smug hypocrisy, guilt-ridden righteousness, and self-deceit of the ‘White’ magician himself” (p.
-110).
-It matters not where Wiccans claim to be deriving their powers from, it’s certainly not coming from the Lord Jesus Christ: it’s from Satan.
+Even Anton LaVey wrote in his Satanic Bible that: “There is no difference between ‘White’ and ‘Black’ magic, except in the smug hypocrisy, guilt-ridden righteousness, and self-deceit of the ‘White’ magician himself”.
+It matters not where Wiccans claim to be deriving their powers from, it’s certainly not coming from the Lord Jesus Christ; it’s from Satan.

-Black witches perform animal and human sacrifices frequently and initiates need not be literate.
-This has been the real face of witchcraft in many cultures of the world, thus it adapts to geographical locations and can identify with every ethnicity or culture.
 In Africa and South America, witchcraft operates primarily from the spirit realm.
-In this case, the witches meet in their spiritual circle e.g. trees, rock, rivers, houses or schools.
-They attend meetings in their spiritual bodies, sometimes shape-shifting into different animals.
+In this case, witches meet in their spiritual circle e.g. trees, rocks, rivers, houses or schools.
+They attend meetings in their spiritual bodies and also shape-shifting into different animals.

 This form of witchcraft is more intricate, because it’s a vast empire that encompasses different calibres of people from all parts of the world.
-A person can also be a philanthropist, celebrity or clergy here on earth and be a hideous witch in the spirit realm.
+A person can also be a philanthropist, celebrity or even “Christian” clergy here on earth yet be a deadly witch in the spirit realm.

 Some themes common to these categories include:

-b) They have a leader that assigns roles and act as mouthpiece.
-Some covens are led by a high priest/priestess.
-Some are not.
+b) They have a leader that assigns roles and acts as mouthpiece.
+The mantle of leadership can also be passed to a qualifying member.

 c) They go on astral journeys for various assignments or meetings, especially at nights.

-d) Every witch has physical or spiritual working tools e.g. the athame (witch’s dagger), chalice or cauldron (pot), cords (red, white and blue), wand, sword, censer and the pentacle.
-Some have spiritual padlocks, pins mirrors, guns, brooms etc.
+d) Every witch has physical and/or spiritual working tools e.g. the athame (witch’s dagger), chalice, cauldron, cords (red, white and blue), wand, sword, censer and the pentacle.
+Some have invisible padlocks, stones, pins, mirrors, guns, demonic regalia etc.

-e) They are all have a commission or assignment within the coven.
+e) They all have a commission or assignment within the coven.
 This is like a “job description.”
-Some are assigned to destroy churches while some are assigned to recruit.
+Some are mainly assigned to destroy churches while some are mainly assigned to fill the “blood bank.”

 f) Many witches have a “working name” or a “craft name.”

 g) Those whose parents are in the craft are often dedicated to specific deities or demons.
-But they generally they invoke and work with directional spirits (north, east, west and south) and elemental spirits (air, water, earth and fire).
+But they generally invoke and work with directional spirits and elemental spirits .

-h) They have certain animals they work with (familiars) used for assignments such as spying or serving as bodyguards.
+h) They have certain animals they work with (familiars) which are used for assignments such as spying or serving as bodyguards.

 i) They offer blood sacrifices as part of their rituals.
 Cannibalism and vampirism give them demonic strength.

-j) In the West, coven meetings are regulated by the moon.
-They monitor the phases of the moon.
-When the moon is waxing (crescent moon), they start their spells for the month.
-When the moon is full, these spells come to pass.
-This is also the time demons give them maximum powers.
+j) In the West, many coven meetings and rituals are regulated by the moon.
+When the moon is waxing (crescent moon), many witches cast new spells.
+When the moon is full, these spells usually come to pass.
+This is also the period demons seem to give them maximum power.
 More dangerous spells are sent out during the waning moon.

 Submit to the authority of the Lord Jesus Christ.
 Accept His Lordship over your life and walk according to His Word.
-We can’t win against witchcraft while walking in rebellion against God (2Cor.
-10:6).
+We can’t win against witchcraft while walking in rebellion against God.

-Obey the Word of God which forbids any involvement with witchcraft and other forms of the occult (Lev.
-19:31, Deut.
+Obey the Word of God which forbids any involvement in all forms of the occult (Deut.
 18:1-3).
 These are not suggestions from God; they are commands that must be obeyed.
 We are not to be entertained by games, books, or movies that glorify witchcraft.
-We are to hate them as God hates them.